Epay-Rosales/emily.github.io/README.md

 ### Quick reference guide

-A 31-page guide for intake clinicians.
-Guide includes an index section.
+Authored a 31-page guide for intake clinicians in a fast-paced call-center environment.
+It includes procedures, instruction, tables, and index.
+This is my final project to fulfill the requirements of my technical communications program at SFU.

 #### This is the About page
 <img